 Tax Guide for Purchases of Log Home or Log Cabin Kit

 We understand that the use tax concept can be confusing to some people who make purchases from out-of-state retailers.
-The intention of this guide is to help home owners understand how the use tax applies to their out-of-state purchases of log home or log cabin kits.
+The intention of this guide is to help homeowners understand how the use tax applies to their out-of-state purchases of log home or log cabin kits.

 Use Tax Overview

 When you purchase an unassembled log home or log cabin kit, you are purchasing tangible personal property that is subject to tax.
-Generally the vendor will charge sales tax if the sale is made in California.
+Generally, the vendor will charge sales tax if the sale is made in California.
 However, when you purchase an item from a vendor located outside California who ships the property to California and is not required to collect California tax, use tax applies.

-Why is the CDTFA Contacting me?
+Why is CDTFA Contacting Me?

-If you have already paid tax to your vendor, simply provide the CDTFA a copy of the invoice and proof of payment showing California tax paid.
+If you have already paid tax to your vendor, simply provide CDTFA a copy of the invoice and proof of payment showing California tax paid.
 This will suffice as evidence you paid tax on your purchase of your log home or log cabin kit.
 If you cannot locate your purchase records, contact the out-of-state manufacturer or vendor and request a copy of the invoice.

-The CDTFA will give you ample time to provide evidence showing tax was paid on your log home or log cabin kit.
-If you still choose to not comply, an estimated billing may be issued based on the best information available to the CDTFA.
+CDTFA will give you ample time to provide evidence showing tax was paid on your log home or log cabin kit.
+If you still choose to not comply, an estimated billing may be issued based on the best information available to CDTFA.

-Property Tax vs. Use Tax
+Property Tax Versus Use Tax

 Even though you may have already paid property tax on your log home or log cabin kit, use tax may still apply.
-The property tax is collected by the county and it is based on the assessed value of the real property.
+The property tax is collected by the county and is based on the assessed value of the real property.
 The use tax is due on the purchase price of the home package for use in the state but purchased from an out-of-state vendor who did not collect the tax.

 The use tax rate is the same as the sales tax rate where the home will be built.
 The use tax is calculated by multiplying the purchase price by the applicable tax rate.
 We offer several tools to help you identify the correct tax rate.
 You can look up a tax rate by address or by city and county.

 For example, you purchased a log cabin kit for $100,000 from an out-of-state vendor who did not charge you the California tax.
 The kit was delivered to you and used to build your cabin home located in South Lake Tahoe, El Dorado County.
-Your total use tax due would be $7,750 (purchase price $100,000 x applicable tax rate in South Lake Tahoe, El Dorado county, 7.75%*).
+Your total use tax due would be $7,750 (purchase price $100,000 x applicable tax rate in South Lake Tahoe, El Dorado County, 7.75%*).